This is how to quit without harboring regrets

 Choose one reason and stick to it

-After my manager, I wanted to tell my direct reports one-on-one, followed by the rest of our team, then our closest internal partners.
-This required some Herculean scheduling—and resisting my natural tendency to be honest when asked “What’s up?” by someone not on my shortlist.
+Inevitably, everyone will ask why you’re leaving, and you should have a single simple story at the ready.
+Were there many reasons that I left Amazon?
+Yes.
+Was a reason of spending more time with my kids the most true and least complicated?
+Definitely.

+You don’t need to share the messy multitudes of your reasoning with everyone; and you certainly shouldn’t circulate multiple versions of your story, resulting in one big complicated lie.
+As Mark Twain once said, “If you tell the truth, you don’t have to remember anything.”So, if you can tell only one truth, even better.

-Decide who to tell when
+Decide whom to tell when

 We’ve become accustomed to blasting out news on Slack or social media and assuming everyone sees it.
 But they don’t.
 And the people you’re closest to deserve to be told first, by you.